-Name Description/Comment $\beta$ factor Defined as "the fraction of the total failure probability attributable to defailures" [29]. $eta=rac{\lambda_c}{\lambda}$ where $\lambda_c$ is the failure rate due to Common Cause Failures Design diversity metric Proposed by [27] to evaluate the diversity of two implementations used in a re- system.
-Defined as "the probability that, in response to a given input sequen- two implementations either produce error-free outputs or produce differen- patterns on their outputs".
+Name Description/Comment β Factor Defined as "the fraction of the total failure probability attributable to dependent failures" [29]. $eta=rac{\lambda_c}{\lambda}$ where λ_c is the failure rate due to Common Cause Failures Design diversity metric Proposed by [27] to evaluate the diversity of two implementations used in a redundant system.
+Defined as "the probability that, in response to a given input sequence, the two implementations either produce error-free outputs or produce different error patterns on their outputs".
 Total Cost of Ownership (TCO) Direct and indirect cost of a system.
 Dependent on system reliability [28].